Prefer listening?

 What is the best time to send LinkedIn messages?

-As with each best practice, the right outreach strategy for your company depends on your audience.
-If you’re targeting busy executives, they’re likely to respond in the evening or on Sundays, when they’re preparing for the next day or the work week ahead.
-Very few InMails are sent on Sundays (LinkedIn’s data suggests 2%), so if you’re using an automation tool like Salesflow, try scheduling Sunday sending for any exec campaigns and see how it impacts results.
+As with every best practice, the right timing depends on your audience.
+If you are targeting senior executives, they often respond in the evenings or on Sundays when they are preparing for the week ahead.
+Very few InMails are sent on Sundays, so if you are using Salesflow, try scheduling Sunday sends for executive-level campaigns and compare the results against your midweek baseline.

 What to include in a LinkedIn InMail subject line?

-The best LinkedIn InMail subject lines hook readers with a clear value add, a resonant pain point, or a good dose of intrigue.
-All in less than 50 characters.
-(No pressure, right?).
+The best LinkedIn InMail subject lines hook readers with a clear value add, a resonant pain point, or a dose of intrigue, all in under 50 characters.

-Don’t be afraid to try a different approach if your usual messages aren’t getting results.
-A bold statement, unusual suggestion, or humorous tone is often prospect marmite – but if it resonates with your audience, your response rate could skyrocket.
+Stand out.
+Do not be afraid to try a different approach if your usual messages are not getting results.
+A bold statement, an unusual angle, or a well-placed question is often polarising, but if it resonates with your audience, response rates can spike significantly.

-If you’ve worked with a competitor or a big name in your prospect’s industry, definitely use this as a hook.
-‘We’ve helped Hubspot 4x revenue – let’s do the same for [your company]?’ has an undeniable pull.
+Name-drop social proof.
+If you have worked with a competitor or a well-known company in your prospect's industry, use it.
+"We helped HubSpot 4x pipeline, let's talk about doing the same for you" has undeniable pull.

 Want proof of just how big a difference this makes?
 LinkedIn found InMails to shared group members received a 21% higher response rate than average.